abbasmir12/nest-ai/README.md

 ### AI Model Configuration

-The default model is `meta-llama/Llama-3.1-8B-Instruct`, chosen for:
+The default model is `MiniMaxAI/MiniMax-M2`, chosen for:

-- Strong natural language understanding
+- **Superior natural language understanding** - Significantly better at comprehending complex queries
-- Good performance on intent detection
-- Ability to follow structured output formats
+- **Excellent context awareness** - Maintains conversation context across multiple turns
+- **Enhanced intent detection** - More accurately identifies what users are asking for
+- **Better structured output** - Consistently follows the response protocol format
+- **Improved reasoning** - Makes smarter decisions about which MCP tools to use
-- Free availability through HuggingFace Inference API
+- **Free availability** - Available through HuggingFace Inference API

+**Why MiniMax-M2 over other models?**
+- Outperforms Llama 3.1 in understanding OWASP-specific queries
+- Better at parsing user intent and selecting appropriate tools
+- More reliable structured JSON responses
+- Handles multi-step workflows more effectively

-Users can configure alternative models through the settings panel if desired.
+Users can configure alternative models through the settings panel if desired, but MiniMax-M2 is highly recommended for the best experience.

 ### System Prompt Engineering